NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 (integration-testing-vms)=

-# Integration testing using virtual machines
+# Integration testing with NixOS virtual machines

 This tutorial aims to be compatible with NixOS release 22.11.